project-roadwork/light-reflector/.github/ISSUE_TEMPLATE/bug_report.md

+---
+name: Bug report
+about: Create a report to help us improve. ⚠️ NOTICE: Please DO NOT submit bug reports / issues on GitHub
+title: ''
+labels: ''
+assignees: ''

+---

 ### ⚠️ NOTICE: Please **DO NOT** submit bug reports / issues on GitHub
 **Any pull request or issue submitted to the mirrored repositoy in GitHub CANNOT be pulled into the [main repositoy](https://codeberg.org/project-roadwork/light-reflector.git) in Codeberg/ForgeJo.**